 Add-ons managed via Visual Studio can be upgraded together with the platform via NuGet.
 Add-ons that are installed via the user interface have to be upgraded via the user interface.

-It is recommended that add-ons that are installed via the user interface are converted to NuGet add-ons after the upgrade to CMS 11.
-A tool is available that can automatically convert add-ons that were previously managed via the user interface to be managed as NuGet packages via Visual Studio.
-For more instructions on how to convert user interface add-ons to NuGet add-ons, see Linus Ekström's blog post Upgrading your site and add-ons to EPiServer CMS 8 pre-release.
+You should convert installed apps (add-ons) via the user interface NuGet apps after the upgrade to CMS 11.
+A tool is available that can automatically convert apps that were previously managed via the user interface to be managed as NuGet packages via Visual Studio.
+For more instructions on how to convert user interface apps to NuGet apps, see Linus Ekström's blog post Upgrading your site and add-ons to EPiServer CMS 8 pre-release.

-Incompatible add-ons installed via the user interface must be disabled to be able to reach the user interface and the update functionality.
-An exception message is shown with information on how to disable an add-on that blocks startup.
+Incompatible apps installed via the user interface must be disabled to be able to reach the user interface and the update functionality.
+An exception message is shown with information on how to disable an app that blocks startup.